Predicted Incrementality by Experimentation (PIE) for Ad Measurement: Introduction

+We investigate how accuracy degrades when PIE extrapolates.
+The model's predictions generalize well to new campaigns by the same advertiser ($R^2 = 0.87$) but less well to advertisers absent from the training data ($R^2 = 0.72$).
+We examine model performance when a particular segment of advertisers is absent from the training data.
+Across six segmentation variables---including advertiser size, vertical, campaign year, and audience type---PIE predicts less accurately when extrapolating than when training includes the focal segment, but the degree of degradation varies substantially.
+For example, extrapolating from retargeting to prospecting campaigns reduces $R^2$ by only 0.9 percentage points, whereas extrapolating to travel advertisers from non-travel advertisers reduces $R^2$ by 25 percentage points and extrapolating across campaign years reduces it by 21.3 percentage points.

-To create a decision-making framework, we adopt a simple perspective drawn from industry practice, in which marketers consider a campaign successful if it achieves an ICPD that exceeds some threshold.
-Otherwise, it is viewed as a failure, and the marketer would have preferred to use the campaign budget for another business activity with a greater return.
-The marketing manager can choose this threshold based on the expected profit they would observe for every incremental conversion.
-From a decision-making standpoint, the critical question is whether the marketer would reach the same conclusion had they used an RCT or PIE.
-We quantify this assessment as the disagreement probability between the RCT and PIE, which is related to the probability of false positives (type I) and false negatives (type II).
-We find that the best PIE model leads to disagreements of only 6\% for upper funnel, 7\% for mid-funnel, and 13\% for lower funnel outcomes.
+Finally, the purpose of measurement is ultimately to inform decisions.
+Improved prediction accuracy has limited practical value unless it changes decisions.
+To create a decision-making framework, we adopt a simple perspective drawn from industry practice in which marketers consider a campaign successful if its performance exceeds some threshold; otherwise, the campaign is viewed as unsuccessful, and the marketer would have preferred to allocate the campaign budget to another business activity with greater expected returns.
+We use this framing to quantify the disagreement probability between decisions made using RCTs and those using predictive models.
+Specifically, we quantify how often decisions based on PIE or last-click would disagree with decisions based on RCTs.
+We find that PIE exhibits low disagreement rates and a better balance of Type I and Type II errors than last-click attribution, indicating that even when prediction errors remain, managers using PIE would more often reach the same go/no-go decisions as with RCTs.